 This website is best viewed in Internet Explorer 8 or above.
 You are currently using an old version of Internet Explorer.
 Please click on this link to update your browser.

-You can find us at the Scottish Parliament with an exhibition by the Epilepsy Consortium Scotland, which we are members of, between 14-16 May.
-We have also arranged a photocall of Members of the Scottish Parliament on 16 May showing their support for epilepsy, and there will be an epilepsy debate at the Scottish Parliament between 21-23 May.
+To raise awareness among our politicians, we were at the Scottish Parliament with an exhibition by the Epilepsy Consortium Scotland, which we are members of.
+We also arranged a photocall of Members of the Scottish Parliament showing their support for epilepsy, followed by an epilepsy debate at the Scottish Parliament.

-During last year's National Epilepsy Week, we ran a poster competition for schools and pupils from Oakgrove Primary School in Glasgow came out tops.
-We asked you to test your epilepsy knowledge by taking part in our quiz.
-We asked our politicians to show their support and they did.
+2012 saw us running a poster competition for schools, and pupils from Oakgrove Primary School in Glasgow came out tops.
+We also asked you to test your epilepsy knowledge by taking part in our quiz.
+We invited our politicians to show their support and they did.
 We asked you to get involved in fun ways, and many of you organised fundraising and awareness raising events.
 Thank you to everyone who got involved!